influxdata/telegraf/plugins/inputs/modbus/README.md

 Select the type `FIXED` when the input type is declared to hold signed integer values.
 Your documentation of the modbus device should indicate this with a term like 'int32 containing fixed-point representation with N decimal places'.

-(`FLOAT32` is deprecated and should not be used. `UFIXED` provides the same conversion from unsigned values).

 ##### String: `STRING`